Objectives and mission statement

 Information for faculty

 SDS recommends that professors make an announcement at the first class meeting informing students of the available services.
-If a student approaches you about a disability they believe they have and/or a request for accommodations without the necessary Accommodation Letter from the SDS; you should provide the contact information and explain the importance of registering with SDS.
+If a student approaches you about a disability they believe they have and/or a request for accommodations without the necessary Faculty Notification Letter from the SDS, you should provide the contact information and explain the importance of registering with SDS.